Vielfras/israquarium/client/README.md

 ### Issues
 - [ ] 1st time change from light to dark theme doesn't work
 - [ ] Theme should start with browser/system default/preference
-- [ ] Pressing logo takes to flowbite instead of to Home page
 - [ ] Incorrect form field validation causes the size of the parent container to increase suddenly

 ### Version 0.3.0 - Functionality